ionic-team/ionic-docs/src/pages/faq/glossary.md

   <section id="livereload">
     <a href="#livereload"><h3>Live Reload</h3></a>
-    <p><strong>Live Reload</strong> is a tool that automatically reloads the browser when it detects changes.
-It watches a specific path and when a file or directory is updated, it will trigger a full browser reload.
-In cases where CSS is changed, livereload will inject the changed CSS instead of reloading the entire page.</p>
+    <p><strong>Live Reload</strong> (or <strong>live-reload</strong>) is a tool that automatically reloads the browser or <a href="/docs/building/webview">Web View</a> when it detects changes in your app.
+In some cases, it can replace parts of your app without having to reload the entire window.</p>
+    <p>Since live-reload requires a running development server, thus requiring the Web View to load a URL instead of simply reading deployed files, using live-reload on a separate device can be tricky.
+This may require additional configuration.
+It can also cause issues such as <a href="#cors">CORS</a> errors.</p>
   </section>

   <section id="node">